-The discipline of forensic and legal psychology is concerned with the application of psychological knowledge to the legal system.
-Marymount’s Forensic and Legal Psychology program is interdisciplinary and combines study in criminal justice, law, and public policy, in addition to the many subfields of psychology.
-It addresses questions of value, such as how best to achieve fairness and justice in the American adversarial legal system, as well as empirical issues such as the origins of criminal behavior, problems with eyewitness testimony, evaluation of threats against public figures, personalities of political leaders, the origins of terrorism, evaluation and treatment of offenders, and the effectiveness of trial consultation.
+At Marymount, our interdisciplinary master’s degree in Forensic & Legal Psychology combines criminal justice, law, and public policy with many subfields of psychology.
+It addresses questions of value, such as how best to achieve fairness and justice in the American adversarial legal system, as well as empirical issues such as the origins of criminal behavior and terrorism, problems with eyewitness testimony, evaluation of threats against public figures, evaluation and treatment of offenders, and the effectiveness of trial consultation.
 Each course incorporates an ethics component to encourage you to grapple with the extremely complicated issues involved in a career in forensic and legal psychology.

-Once enrolled in the MA program, students may apply for and, if selected, complete a concentration in Intelligence Studies, which provides the knowledge and skills necessary to be competitive in the Intelligence Community and the private-sector companies that support it.
+Within our master’s degree in Forensic Psychology & Legal Psychology, you have the option to add a concentration in Intelligence Studies.
+This 5-course track provides you with the knowledge and skills to be competitive in the intelligence community and the private sector companies that support it.